dlemire60/Just4Learning/README.md

 A quick test to confirm I can clone / edit /push changes from the new Ubuntu VM.

+And another change to confirm my GH login info is really in VS-Code.

 A quick edit to test my copied repo.

 This sentence is only in the new test branch I just made until I merge it!